brodieG/vetr/README.md

 ## [1] "`1.0001` should be type \"integer-like\" (is \"double\")"
 ```

-`vetr` can compare recursive objects such as lists, and data.frames:
+`vetr` can compare recursive objects such as lists, or data.frames:

 ```r